maxvalor/cazel/README.md

     cazel clean from_mini_ros

-Remove the depends and build files with:

-    cazel remove from_mini_ros

 Execute the binary file with:

     cazel exec from_mini_ros sample

 Another sample is as the same:

     cazel re-auto for_local_files

 # To Do
 Supportting for dowloading zip, tar files from ftp.